SRS/BSR Residential Doctoral Research Scholarship

 - Decisions will be announced by 15th October

-- The application process is advertised in the hope that Covid-19 travel restrictions will be lifted by 2022.
-If restrictions remain in place, SRS and BSR will review the situation.
+- The application process is advertised in the hope that Covid-19 travel restrictions remain lifted 2023.
+If restrictions are reinstated, SRS and BSR will review the situation.

 For questions or informal discussion of this award please contact the SRS Fellowships Officer, Dr David Rundle, D.G.Rundle@kent.ac.uk